 Three and four year olds are eligible for the DAF if they meet the following criteria:

 - the child receives child disability living allowance (DLA) and;

-- the child receives three and four year old free early education.
+- the child receives three and four year old funded early education.

 Note: Four year olds in primary school reception classes are NOT eligible for DAF funding.